adrfantini/academic-kickstart/content/en/home/experience.md

   location = "Trieste, Italy"
   date_start = "2012-12-20"
   date_end = "2015-03-20"
   description = """Specialisation in Earth Sciences.
-Thesis title: _Evaluation of the impact of the high resolution for the Alpine region in a present-day and future scenario simulation with the regional climate model RegCM4_"""
+Thesis title: _Evaluation of the impact of the high resolution for the Alpine region in a present-day and future scenario simulation with the regional climate model RegCM4_.
+Evaluation: 110/110 _cum laude_."""

 [[experience]]
   title = "Bachelor Student"